-The financial statements of the Company for the years ended December 31, 2022 and 2021 were authorized to be issued by the Board of Directors on March 13, 2023.
+The consolidated financial statements of the Company and its subsidiaries ("the Group") for the years ended December 31, 2022 and 2021 were authorized to be issued by the Board of Directors on March 13, 2023.

 3. Newly issued or revised standards and interpretations